-The geotechnical section provides technical review of proposed mining developments for project approval under the B.C.
+The geotechnical section provides technical review of proposed mine developments for project approval under the B.C.
 Environmental Assessment Act and technical review of applications for approval under the Mines Act.
+The section also tracks geotechnical incidents and carries out follow-up reviews, and responds to mine road enquiries.

-The geotechnical section tracks geotechnical incidents and carries out follow-up reviews.
-The section also responds to mine road enquiries.
 The geotechnical section provides geotechnical advice and develops policy for the following: